Daku Maharani

 Daku Maharani is a Hindi rape and revenge, dacoit film of Bollywood directed by Teerat Singh Johar and produced by Vimal Jain.
-This film was released in 2000 in the banner of Nishu Art.
+This film was released in 2000 under the banner of Nishu Art.

 Plot

-Maharani is a young woman who was brutally raped by village leader Thakur.
-Thakur is very powerful and influential person who stigmatised her as a fallen woman.
+Maharani is a young woman who was brutally raped by village leader, Thakur.
+Thakur is a very powerful and influential person who stigmatised her as a fallen woman.
 Maharani was sent out of the village, but then she takes revenge against Thakur.